nasa/Common-Metadata-Repository/search-app/api_docs.md

 [{"concept-id":"C1200000000-PROV1","intervals":[[949363200,965088000,4],[967766400,970358400,1],[973036800,986083200,3],[991353600,1072915200,3]]}]
 ```

-### Retrieve provider holdings, support format :xml and :json in header and as extension.
+### Retrieve Provider Holdings

+Provider holdings can be retrieved as XML or JSON.

 All provider holdings